Saran-nns/sorn/README.md

                                                                             neuron = 10,
                                                                             window_size = 10)

-# Measure the uncertainty about the origin of spike from the network using entropy
+# Spike Source Entropy: To measure the uncertainty about the origin of spike from the network using entropy
 sse = Statistics.spike_source_entropy(spike_train= E, num_neurons=200)
 ```
 ## Citation